DanWang1230/DanWang1230.github.io/pages/traffic_sign_classifier.md

 ![alt text][image4] ![alt text][image5] ![alt text][image6]
 ![alt text][image7] ![alt text][image8]

-They all are under well lighting conditions and pretty clear and should not be difficult to classify.
+They all are under well-lighting conditions and pretty clear and should not be difficult to classify.

-#### 2. Model's predictions on new traffic signs
+#### 2. Model predictions on new traffic signs
 Here are the results of the prediction:

 | Image			        |     Prediction	        					|